 \subsection{Matrix Factorization}

-Matrix factorization is used as a collaborative filtering algorithm in the recommendation systems.
-In recent years, thanks to its accurate prediction, many industries adopt it for personalized ad targeting.
-Matrix factorization decomposes the user-item matrix into two smaller matrices to discover the unobserved relation between users and items.
-Each decomposed matrix embeds user/item latent factors, which simplify the complicated user/item characteristics.
-Then, by multiplying the two latent matrices, we can predict the unobserved user/item relationships.
-In this paper, we assume that the item latent factors represent the characteristics of POIs.
+MF is used as a CF algorithm in recommendation systems \cite{koren2009matrix}.
+In recent years, owing to its accurate prediction, many industries have adopted it for personalized advertisement targeting.
+MF decomposes the user-item matrix into two smaller matrices to discover the unobserved relationship between users and items.
+Each decomposed matrix embeds the latent factors of the user/item, which simplifies the complicated user/item characteristics.
+Then, by multiplying the two latent matrices, we can predict the unobserved user-item relationships.
+In this study, we assume that the latent factors of the item represent the characteristics of POIs.

-One of the important things involved in matrix factorization is an optimization process for accurate prediction.
-Assume that there are explicit ratings about each item in user-item matrix.
-Then, the objective of matrix factorization is to find the user/item profile vectors whose product becomes similar to the original rating.
-In other words, matrix factorization attempts to reduce the error between the observed ratings and the predictions achieved by taking an inner-product of two profile vectors.
-While minimizing these errors, the latent factors are fitted to uncover the ratings that are not rated.
+The major challenge involved in MF is the optimization process for finding the mapping between users and items.
+Let us assume that the elements of the user-item matrix indicate the observed preference scores of users on items.
+Then, the objective of MF is to determine the latent factors of the user and item, whose product becomes similar to the observed preference scores.
+To be specific, MF attempts to reduce the error between the observed preference scores and the predicted scores calculated over an inner product of the two latent factors.
+While minimizing these errors, the latent factors are fitted to uncover the preference scores of items that are not rated.

-Formally, matrix factorization is defined as follows.
-We present in Table \ref{table1} the set of notations used throughout this paper.
+Formally, MF is defined as follows.
+Suppose there are $m$ users and $n$ items.
+We denote $r_{ij}$ as the preference score of user $i$ for item $j$.
+Then, $r_{ij}$ can be approximated by calculating the inner product $r_{ij} \approx \mathbf{u_{i}}^{\intercal}\mathbf{v_{j}}$.
+The objective of MF is to minimize the error between $r_{ij}$ and $\mathbf{u_{i}}^{\intercal}\mathbf{v_{j}}$.
+In Table \ref{table1}, we have listed the set of notations used throughout this paper.
 Unless otherwise stated, we assume that all vectors are column vectors.
-Suppose there are $m$ users and $n$ items.
-We can denote $r_{ij}$ as the explicit rating of user $i$ for item $j$.
-Then, $r_{ij}$ can be approximated by taking an inner product $r_{ij} \approx \mathbf{u_{i}}^{\intercal}\mathbf{v_{j}}$.
-Then, the objective of matrix factorization is reducing the error between $r_{ij}$ and $\mathbf{u_{i}}^{\intercal}\mathbf{v_{j}}$.